 Most UK individuals and small businesses pay between £150 and £3,000 a year for an accountant, depending on what they need.
 A simple Self Assessment tax return typically costs £150-£350, a sole trader paying for full bookkeeping and accounts will spend £600-£1,500 a year, and a limited company usually pays £1,000-£3,000 a year (often £80-£250 a month).
 The more complex your affairs and the more VAT, payroll and bookkeeping involved, the higher the fee.

-Below is a clear breakdown of what you can expect to pay in 2026, what drives the price, and how to avoid overpaying.
+Below is a clear breakdown of typical accountant fees in 2026, what drives the price, and how to avoid overpaying.

 | Service | Typical 2026 fee |